 (vi) either or both parties may request the Labour Relations Board to appoint a person as a member or as member and Chair as the case may be.

-(b) The Employer and the Union shall have the option of mutually referring a grievance eligible for consideration by the Arbiration Board to a Single Arbitrator who shall be constituted as the Arbitration Board.
+(b) The Employer and the Union shall have the option of mutually referring a grievance eligible for consideration by the Arbitration Board to a Single Arbitrator who shall be constituted as the Arbitration Board.

 (c) The Employer and Union nominee for Arbitration Board members shall not be an Employee in the department involved in the grievance nor an Employee of Employee Resources of the Employer.